cyberheisen/kali_cyberheisen_edition/README.md

 # kali_cyberheisen_edition
-An custom script for configuring a newly installed Kali Linux instance
+An custom script for configuring a newly installed Kali Linux instance to my liking.

 Installation
 ```